jen-abrahamson/starter-hugo-academic/content/event/ESA_ESRIN/index.md

 location: Frascati, Italy

 summary: Visited and Presented at ESA's ESRIN office.
-Summary: Visited PI Dr. Josh Gray who was serving a sabbatical as a Visiting Scientist at the European Space Agency's ESRIN office in Frascati, Italy.
+abstract: Visited PI Dr. Josh Gray who was serving a sabbatical as a Visiting Scientist at the European Space Agency's ESRIN office in Frascati, Italy.
 We got the chance to present to ESA's Science Hub Team and get a tour of the facilities.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.